-4.5.1 Periodic Reports, etc. For a period of five (5) years from the Effective Date, the Company will furnish to the Representative copies of such financial statements and other periodic and special reports as the Company from time to time furnishes generally to holders of any class of its securities and also promptly furnish to the Representative: (i) a copy of each periodic report the Company shall be required to file with the Commission; (ii) a copy of each registration statement filed by the Company; (iii) a copy of each Form 8-K prepared and filed by the Company; (iv) a copy of each registration statement filed by the Company under the Act; (v) such additional documents and information with respect to the Company and the affairs of any future Subsidiaries of the Company as the Representative may from time to time reasonably request.
+- 4.5.1 Periodic Reports, etc. For a period of five (5) years from the Effective Date, the Company will furnish to the Representative copies of such financial statements and other periodic and special reports as the Company from time to time furnishes generally to holders of any class of its securities and also promptly furnish to the Representative: (i) a copy of each periodic report the Company shall be required to file with the Commission; (ii) a copy of every press release and every news item and article with respect to the Company or its affairs which was released by the Company; (iii) a copy of each Form 8-K prepared and filed by the Company; (iv) a copy of each registration statement filed by the Company under the Act; (v) such additional documents and information with respect to the Company and the affairs of any future Subsidiaries of the Company as the Representative may from time to time reasonably request.
 Documents filed with the Commission pursuant to its EDGAR system shall be deemed to have been delivered to the Representative pursuant to this Section 4.5.1.
-In addition to the foregoing, during the same period as specified above, the Company will provide to the Representative an opportunity to review each periodic report, current report and proxy statement (or similar document) the Company shall be required to file with the Commission and each press release and news item and article with respect to the Company or its affairs to be released by the Company not less than 24 hours prior to the filing or the release of such document or information.

-4.5.2 Transfer Agent; Transfer Sheets.
+In addition to the foregoing, during the same period as specified above, the Company will provide to the Representative an opportunity to review each periodic report, current report and proxy statement (or similar document) the Company shall be required to file with the Commission and each press release and news item and article with respect to the Company or its affairs to be released by the Company not less than 24 hours prior to the filing or the release of such document or information. - 4.5.2 Transfer Agent; Transfer Sheets.
 For a period of five (5) years from the Effective Date, the Company shall retain a transfer and registrar agent reasonably acceptable to the Representative (the "Transfer Agent").
 For a period of one (1) year from the Effective Date, the Company shall furnish to the Representative at the Company's sole cost and expense such transfer sheets of the Company's securities as the Representative may reasonably request, including the daily and monthly consolidated transfer sheets of the Transfer Agent.
 For a period of three (3) months from the Effective Date, the Company shall furnish to the Representative at the Company's sole cost and expense tracking reports for the Common Stock as provided by DTC.